 Last Day to Add: Feb.
 7th Last day to drop: Feb.
-24th Elective Withdrawal Period 2/25-3/24/06 COURSE OUTLINE

-^{}Note: This is a tentative schedule, and topics and assignments are subject to change.
+24th Elective Withdrawal Period 2/25-3/24/06 Note: The schedule on the following page is tentative, and topics and assignments are subject to change.
 Any changes will be announced in class.